stats60/stats60.github.io/prospectus/index.md

 - Final project writeup and peer review (10%)
 - Section attendance and participation (5%)

-Each of the two lowest pre-class assignment grades, graded in-class assessments, and credit/no-credit assessments will be dropped to compute the final grade.
+Each of the three lowest pre-class assignment grades, graded in-class assessments, and credit/no-credit assessments will be dropped to compute the final grade.

 There is no midterm or final examination for this class: the scheduled final exam time will be used for a party including a Project Showcase for group projects.